 An N-channel per RF port RPD MUST support operation over $N \ge N' \ge N/4$.
 The RPD MUST maintain the commanded power when operating with any N' over this range.
-The RPD MUST meet Table D-1, Table D-2 and Table D-3 when operating with any N' over this range.
+For DOCSIS systems the RPD MUST meet Table D-3, Table D-5 and Table D-6 when operating with any N' over this range.
+For EuroDOCSIS systems the RPD MUST meet Table D-4, Table D-5, and Table D-7 when operating with any N' over this range.

 An N-channel per RF port RPD SHOULD support operation over $N/4 > N' \ge N/16$.
 The RPD SHOULD maintain the commanded power when operating with any N' over this range.
+For DOCSIS systems, the RPD MUST meet

-The RPD MUST meet Table D-1, Table D-2 and Table D-4 when operating with any N' over this range.
+Table D-3, Table D-5 and Table D-8 when operating with any N' over this range.
+For EuroDOCSIS systems, the RPD MUST meet Table D-4, Table D-5 and Table D-9 when operating with any N' over this range.

 An N-channel per RF port RPD MAY support operation over N' < N/16.
 The RPD SHOULD maintain the commanded power when operating with any N' over this range.
-The RPD MUST meet Table D-1, Table D-2 and Table D-4 when operating with any N' over this range.
+For DOCSIS systems, the RPD MUST meet Table D-3, Table D-5 and Table D-8 when operating with any N' over this range.
+For EuroDOCSIS systems, the RPD MUST meet Table D-4, Table D-5 and Table D-9 when operating with any N' over this range.